-Recoverability of goodwill, property and equipment and mining properties
+Recoverability of Goodwill, Property and Equipment and Mining Properties

-Under PFRS, the Group is required to annually test goodwill for impairment.
-In addition, if there are indicators of impairment, the Group tests the recoverability of property and equipment and mining properties.
-As of December 31, 2017, the Group has goodwill that is attributable to Zambales Diversified Metals Corporation (ZDMC) and Zambales Chromite Mining Company (ZCMC) amounting to ₱1,637 million, and property and equipment and mining properties amounting to ₱1,028 million, which are considered significant to the consolidated financial statements.
-ZCMC has applied for renewal of its Mineral Production Sharing Agreement (MPSA) before its term ended in 2016, while both ZDMC and
+Under PFRS, the Group is required to test goodwill, at least annually, for impairment.
+Also, if there are indicators of impairment, the Group is required to test the recoverability of property and equipment and mining properties.
+As of December 31, 2018, the Group has goodwill that is attributable to Zambales Diversified Metals Corporation (ZDMC) and Zambales Chromite Mining Company (ZCMC) amounting to ₱1,637.43 million, and property and equipment and mining properties with carrying value of ₱484.43 million, which are all considered significant to the consolidated financial statements.
+ZCMC has an ongoing renewal of its Mineral Production Sharing Agreement (MPSA) before its term ended in 2016.
+On the other hand, ZDMC received suspension order in 2016.
+The Group filed for Motion for Reconsideration with the Department of Environment and Natural Resources (DENR) which was partially granted for ZDMC.
+The assessment of recoverability of goodwill, property and equipment and mining properties requires significant management judgment and is based on assumptions, such as estimated timing of resumption of operations, mine production, nickel prices, price inflation and discount rate

-Berong Nickel Corporation received suspension orders in 2016 and Notice of Issuance of an Order in February 2017.
-The assessment of recoverability of goodwill, property and equipment and mining properties requires significant management judgment and is based on assumptions, such as estimated timing of resumption of operations, mine production, nickel prices, price inflation and discount rate.
 Relevant information on these matters are disclosed in Notes 3, 13 and 33 to the consolidated financial statements.